BedaPS/xweb/content/blog/_index.md

 ---
-title: "Latest News"
+title: "Manage and Make the Most of Classroom Technology"
 subtitle: ""
 # meta description
-description: "This is meta description"
+description: "Manage and Make the Most of Classroom Technology"
 draft: false
 ---